dizz/usenix-hostcloud13-fluidcloud/fluidcloud.md

 * **Viaduct** - a logical path between two parties in which ‘Migrators’ are organised.
 All together those accomplish the task of relocating a service instance from one cloud provider to another.
 Migrators as well as more network-oriented components (like proxies) are ‘located’ on this path.
 All those components might be organised as workflows with multiple pipelines if needed.
 * **Cloud Service Provider** - a provider of either IaaS or PaaS service types.

-With these concepts, FluidCloud will provide the architecture and tooling to enable the InterCloud by enabling the tree key contributions introduced earlier: Service Relocation, Service Adaptation and Data Relocation.
+With these concepts, FluidCloud will provide the architecture and tooling to enable the InterCloud by enabling the three key contributions introduced earlier: Service Relocation, Service Adaptation and Data Relocation.

 Service instances in the Cloud are a wide field because their implementation can use IaaS or PaaS for example.
 Therefore FluidCloud addresses: